 Charcuterie is the most effortless gourmet appetizer ever!

-I love to order charcuterie platters at restaurants.
-It’s one of my fav apps and if you know ahead of time you’re going to order one you could always bring some gluten-free crostini with you.
-I just love the variety or meats and cheeses.
+I love to order charcuterie boards at restaurants.
+It’s one of my favorite apps and if you know ahead of time you’re going to order one, you could bring some gluten free crostini with you.

 This is perfect to serve at parties and everyone loves meats and cheeses.

-How to Make a Gluten-Free Charcuterie Platter
+How to Make Gluten Free Charcuterie

-Depending on your budget either go with a variety of cold cuts from the deli like:
+Depending on your budget, either go with a variety of cold cuts from the deli like:

-Black Forest Ham, Roasted Chicken etc. Whatever you like!
+Black forest ham, roasted chicken, etc. Whatever you like!

 I like to use the fancier meats so I always pick:

-Prosciutto, salami (the one in the photo is salami with truffles), coppa ham, and right now our family is loving spicy calabrese style salami.
+Prosciutto, salami (the one in the photo is salami with truffles), coppa ham, and right now our family is loving spicy calabrese-style salami.

 Add Your Cheeses!

-It’s nice to offer a variety of textures of cheese, like extra soft cheese such as goat cheese, soft cheese like brie, and then a hard cheese.
+It’s nice to offer a variety of textures of cheese, like extra soft cheese such as goat cheese, soft cheese like brie, and then hard cheese.

 We love brie.
 Now you can also get goat’s milk brie if you can’t consume cow’s milk.